njtierney/naniar/cran-comments.md

 ## Reverse dependencies

-There are two reverse dependencies, and these have been checked.
+There are four reverse dependencies, these have been checked.